Vincent Zhao: 2000–2010

 Zhao's contract with China Star ended in 1999, and he decided to turn his focus to the mainland Chinese market in hope of making more money (probably due to economic differences), working on television series and films such as The Sino-Dutch War 1661, Wind and Cloud and Seven Swordsmen.
 In 2006, Zhao returned to Hong Kong and began working on The Master of Tai Chi, produced by TVB.

 During an interview concerning his career and the transition from movie actor to television actor.
 He said tactfully "at the beginning of the transition, my heart felt like it was in a uncomfortable state."

 Reviews for Zhao's performance in television series were mixed, and many criticized him for giving up big productions and the silver screen.
 Zhao explained:

 "I never took professional acting classes.
 The only thing I could do back then were sports and martial arts.
 In order to train myself, I must accept more television series to touch up my acting."

 While working on The Master of Tai Chi, Zhao was given a script for a new martial arts film and he accepted the lead role.
 Zhao signed with Hollywood agency CAA in 2006 with help from Jackie Chan.
 He was originally selected to play the lead villain in Rush Hour 3, but the role was eventually given to Hiroyuki Sanada.
 After spending one year and a half in America, Zhao returned to Beijing and went into an obvious physical breakdown.
 In September 2008 he returned to Beijing to prepare for his next film, True Legend.
 True Legend opened up to mixed reviews and was a failure at the box office.
+It nevertheless won the Best Asian Action Movie award.
 In April 2010 Zhao joined Sacrifices star-studded cast and was only given a minor role.